Table of Contents

 For example: Many key reasons why a person of a certain race may be more likely to acquire HIV have less to do with their body being different from someone else's than with the factors that structure how they live – factors that also structure how people in their social group live, and may have lived over multiple generations of unequal treatment.

-Aryah Lester, a blogger on The Well Project's A Girl Like Me blog, writes about living "in the basement: the lowest floor of the social systems we have here in America" as a woman who has experienced being devalued by racism, sexism, classism, as well as transphobia, and recognized these inequalities since childhood.
+Aryah Lester, a blogger with A Girl Like Me, writes about living "in the basement: the lowest floor of the social systems we have here in America" as a woman who has experienced being devalued by racism, sexism, classism, as well as transphobia, and recognized these inequalities since childhood.
 [Trigger warning: The blog entry linked above contains descriptions of sexual violence and discrimination.]

 "I … first learn[ed] about the perceived differences in skin color, notwithstanding our commonality or upbringing," Aryah writes.
 "I empathized with my father when he was refused well-deserved promotions because he was of color."